Starships (song): Commercial performance

 "Starships" debuted at number nine on the U.S. Billboard Hot 100, marking her second solo arrival in the top 10 after "Super Bass", which reached number three.
-The song peaked at number five, for four non-consecutive weeks, and has been certified six-times platinum in the US.
+The song peaked at number five, for four non-consecutive weeks, and has been certified diamond in the US by the RIAA.
 In the week beginning July 13, 2012, "Starships" made history on the chart by having spent twenty-one consecutive weeks in the top ten from its debut week, surpassing the Black Eyed Peas' single "I Gotta Feeling", which had spent 20 weeks in the top 10 in 2009, but has been passed by Justin Bieber's "Love Yourself", then The Chainsmokers's "Closer" (2016–2017), which spent 32 weeks in the top 10.
 The song peaked at number two on the Hot Dance Club Songs chart and number three on Pop Songs.
 It managed to reach number 10 on Rap Songs and 85 on the Hot R&B/Hip-Hop Songs chart.
 As of December 2014, the song has sold 4.5 million copies in the United States.

-In the United Kingdom, the song debuted at number 16.
-The song eventually peaked at number two in that country, missing out on the top spot with Gotye's "Somebody That I Used to Know" outselling Minaj by 20,000 copies.
-Despite this, the song made it Minaj's highest single at the time in that country (until "Bang Bang" topped the chart in 2014).
-It also ranked sixth among the most-played songs of 2012 in the UK.
-It was ranked the 7th best-selling song of 2012 in the UK for selling 864,000 copies as of 31 December, also becoming the best-selling song not to peak at number one.
-As of 16 June 2013, the song has spent 69 weeks in the charts.
-In Scotland, the song debuted at number 11.
-Successfully, the song managed to peak at number one for two consecutive weeks, becoming Minaj's second number one in that country following "Where Them Girls At".
-The song stayed in the chart for 29 non-consecutive weeks.
-In Ireland, the song debuted at number eight.
-Eventually, the song peaked at number two, before going on to spend 38 consecutive weeks in the top 40.
-As of July 14, 2016, "Starships" has passed the 1 million mark in the United Kingdom.